From Training to Endpoint: How We Deploy Custom ML Models

 At Creative Codes, a typical custom ML model deployment follows this path:

-Total: 7-10 days for a clean custom classifier or regression model, start to production endpoint.
+Total: 7-10 days for a clean custom classifier or regression model, from first data review to a running production endpoint with monitoring in place.

-If you need a custom ML model built and deployed, tell us what you're trying to predict.
+If you need a custom ML model built, deployed, and monitored in production, tell us what you're trying to predict.

 Related: Fine-Tuning vs RAG: How to Choose for Your Use Case